dariofiru/pjx/README.md

 [^bignote]: in case of draw, the home team is declared a winner

-[^2]:The scheduled job interval can be set from the FMX admin account (2 minutes, 5 minutes, 1 hour, 24 hours, etc..)
+[^2]:The scheduled job interval can be set from the FMX admin account

 [^3]:Teams can still play both League and one2one with a negative budget.
 However players can't be bought if funds are not available.

 [^4]:Players are not exclusive to a team, differently from real life a player can be a member of multiple separate teams.

 [^5]:Until the number of teams is odd, FMX Home Team is part of the table, however it's not shown on the overall table.

-[^6]: Teams budget can go into negative, although funds must be available if we wish to trade players.